red-data-tools/red_amber/doc/DataFrame.md

 ### `pick  ` - pick up variables by key label -

-  Pick up some variables (columns) to create a sub DataFrame.
+  Pick up some columns (variables) to create a sub DataFrame.

   ![pick method image](doc/../image/dataframe/pick.png)

 - Keys as arguments

-  `pick(keys)` accepts keys as arguments in an Array.
+  `pick(keys)` accepts keys as arguments in an Array or a Range.

     ```ruby
     penguins.pick(:species, :bill_length_mm)